Huemul/trae/README.md

 ## Contributing

-[Create an issue](https://github.com/Huemul/trae/issues/new) to report bugs or if you have any suggestion on how to improve this project.
+[Create an issue](https://github.com/Huemul/trae/issues/new) to report bugs or give suggestions on how to improve this project.

 If you want to submit a PR and do not know where to start or what to add check out the [project page](https://github.com/Huemul/trae/projects/1) to find out what we are working on, and what to contribute next.